JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-routing.md

         LaunchedEffect(Unit) {
             window.bindToNavigation(
                 navController = navController,
-                getBackStackEntryRoute = { entry ->
+                // Customizes the URL fragment based on the destination getBackStackEntryRoute = { entry ->
-                    // Customize the URL fragment based on the destination when (entry.destination.route) {
+                    when (entry.destination.route) {
                         "details/{id}" -> {
-                            // Extract the ID parameter and create a more readable URL val id = entry.arguments?.getString("id") ?: ""
+                            // Extracts the ID parameter and create a more readable URL val id = entry.arguments?.getString("id") ?: ""
                             "product/$id"
                         }
                         "checkout/{orderId}" -> {
-                            // Create a more user-friendly URL for checkout val orderId = entry.arguments?.getString("orderId") ?: ""
+                            // Creates a more user-friendly URL for checkout val orderId = entry.arguments?.getString("orderId") ?: ""
                             "checkout?order=$orderId"
                         }
                         else -> {
-                            // For other routes, use the default behavior entry.destination.route ?: ""
+                            // Uses the default behavior for other routes entry.destination.route ?: ""
                         }
                     }